cjwoodruff50/ASVpaper/README.md

 ### Instructions for quickly running datasets
 To directly run the processing pipeline for one of the datasets proceed as follows:-

-0. Set up the directory structure detailed below for **basepath**  (see section Running the Code below).
+0. Set up the directory structure detailed below for **basepath**  (see section Running the Code above).
    In the example calls below  **basepath*  is /vast/projects/rrn/ASVtest

-                               CaseStr            is 11 for all simulated reads examples, C03 for real rea datasets
+     * CaseStr            is 11 for all simulated reads examples, C03 for real rea datasets

-                               meanQ              is 30 (only relevant for simulated reads datasets)
+     * meanQ              is 30 (only relevant for simulated reads datasets)

-                               stdQ               is 4  (only relevant for simulated reads datasets)
+     * stdQ               is 4  (only relevant for simulated reads datasets)

-                               Numops             is 291 (only relevant for simulated reads datasets)
+     * Numops             is 291 (only relevant for simulated reads datasets)

-                               Nstrain            is 59 (only relevant for simulated reads datasets)
+     * Nstrain            is 59 (only relevant for simulated reads datasets)

-                               ErrRateThresh      is 0.01 (or 0.015)
+     * ErrRateThresh      is 0.01 (or 0.015)

-                               whichSubunit       is 16S or 23S for Ser datasets, rrn for Sri datasets, and 16S, 23S or rrn for mockKB datasets
+     * whichSubunit       is 16S or 23S for Ser datasets, rrn for Sri datasets, and 16S, 23S or rrn for mockKB datasets

-                               whichMock          is only non-zero for mSerS (Sereika) datasets
+     * whichMock          is only non-zero for mSerS (Sereika) datasets

-                               whichPair          is only non-zero for mSri (Srinivas) datasets
+     * whichPair          is only non-zero for mSri (Srinivas) datasets

-                               Numops Nstrain are only non-zero for simulated read (mockKB) datasets
+     * Numops Nstrain are only non-zero for simulated read (mockKB) datasets

 2. Create an operon store for simulated reads mock microbiome - e.g. mockKB_23S_C11